 My name is Randy, and this is the DirtBum blog, a personal blog dedicated to riding bicycles on Kansas dirt, or as the tagline says, “exploring Kansas back roads by bike”.

 I started riding the recumbent due to some hand issues (repetitive strain injury), where it was painful to ride an upright bike due to weight being put on the hands.
-The bent solved that little problem, but after a few years the RSI issues lessened, and I found myself wanting to do more than the bent would allow — specifically ride off-road.
+The ‘bent solved that little problem, but after a few years the RSI issues lessened, and I found myself wanting to do more than the ‘bent would allow — specifically ride off-road.
 A recumbent bike is a fantastic machine for riding on paved roads for long distances, but it doesn’t handle gravel roads very well, and doesn’t work for singletrack at all.

 So I bought a mountain bike, and found I really could still ride an upright bike, and further, that I enjoyed it.
+So, given that there are no actual mountains in Kansas, I’ll just be a dirt bum.

 I saw this link on Adventures Cyling Bike bits andall I can say is “Cool.”
 Good for you. i just bought myself a 40 year old bicycle- a Raleigh Super Tourer which I have fixed up and painted and now want to equip with rfacks and panniers because when I retire soon I want to go!
 See you on the road, I hope.
 Connecticut to Kansas is probably only 1800 miles.
 A few weeks of fun.
 I find now as I age, the less concerned with speed I am the better I like riding.
 Comfort cruising is my style.